anaclumos/pHash/README.md

    files that `configure` created (so you can compile the package for a different kind of computer), type `make distclean`.
-There is also a `make maintainer-clean` target, but that is intended mainly for the package`s developers.
+There is also a `make maintainer-clean` target, but that is intended mainly for the package's developers.
 If you use it, you may have to get all sorts of other programs in order to regenerate files that came with the distribution.